harrislapiroff/chromamine.com/src/posts/calling-contras-at-porchfest-2024.md

 Some things I did differently from last year:

 - I put two circle mixers in my program, specifically to have dances that *all* could join in for.
 Circle mixers tend to be simple and if something goes wrong and someone ends up without a partner they can easily drop out or go to the "lost and found" in the center to find a new partner and rejoin the circle.
 Mixers are tolerant of some chaos.[^1]
-- I treated it more like a typical contra dance event in that kept control of dance duration, signalling the band how long to play their sets for.
+- I treated it more like a typical contra dance event in that I kept control of dance duration, signalling the band how long to play their sets for.
 (Last year, thinking of it more like a concert with contra dancing on the side, I let the band make these decisions, which I thought was an error, in retrospect.)

 Some things I mostly did the same: